 There are specific steps for each approach, and we provide you a visual representation of each workflow, as well as the specific steps to quickly get started.

 Keep in mind, this development workflow helps you make changes before even checking in your code to the repo, or submitting a formal pull request.
 Really meant for you to validate your changes fast!

 Develop Using DevPods and a desktop IDE

-In this scenario, you are using a desktop IDE such as VS Code or Intellij which in fact have a plugin for Jenkins X. You are making iterative changes using your IDE and said changes are reflected immediately when you open the url assigned to your DevPod
+In this scenario, you are using a desktop IDE such as VS Code or Intellij.
+You are making iterative changes using your IDE and said changes are reflected immediately when you open the url assigned to your DevPod